dwyl/learn-devops/elixir-phoenix-deployement.md

 ## PaaS vs VPS

-In the past we have mostly used Platform as a Service to deploy Elixir applications.
+In the past we have mostly used Platform as a Service (PaaS) providers to deploy Elixir applications.
 The main advantage of PaaS is it is quick to setup and have your application running for your users.